moby/libnetwork/docs/design.md

 5. `endpoint.Join()` can be used to attach a container to a `Endpoint`.
 The Join operation will create a `Sandbox` if it doesnt exist already for that container.
 The Drivers can make use of the Sandbox Key to identify multiple endpoints attached to a same container.
 This API also accepts optional `options` parameter which drivers can make use of.
   * Though it is not a direct design issue of LibNetwork, it is highly encouraged to have users like `Docker` to call the endpoint.Join() during Container's `Start()` lifecycle that is invoked *before* the container is made operational.
 As part of Docker integration, this will be taken care of.
-  * one of a FAQ on endpoint join() API is that, why do we need an API to create an Endpoint and another to join the endpoint.
+  * One of a FAQ on endpoint join() API is that, why do we need an API to create an Endpoint and another to join the endpoint.
     - The answer is based on the fact that Endpoint represents a Service which may or may not be backed by a Container.
 When an Endpoint is created, it will have its resources reserved so that any container can get attached to the endpoint later and get a consistent networking behaviour.

 6. `endpoint.Leave()` can be invoked when a container is stopped.
 The `Driver` can cleanup the states that it allocated during the `Join()` call.
 LibNetwork will delete the `Sandbox` when the last referencing endpoint leaves the network.
 But LibNetwork keeps hold of the IP addresses as long as the endpoint is still present and will be reused when the container(or any container) joins again.
 This ensures that the container's resources are reused when they are Stopped and Started again.